owainlewis/rss2json/README.md

 # rss2json

-A Clojure library designed to ... well, that part is up to you.
+A simple web service that turns Atom and RSS XML feeds into JSON

 ## Usage